hypnopump/rgn2-replica/README.md

 Hey there!
 New ideas are welcome: open/close issues, fork the repo and share your code with a Pull Request.

-Currently, the main discussions / conversatino about the model development is happening [in this discord server](https://discord.gg/VpPpa9EZ) under the `/self-supervised-learning` channel.
+Currently the main discussions / conversation about the model development is happening [in this discord server](https://discord.gg/VpPpa9EZ) under the `/self-supervised-learning` channel.

 Clone this project to your computer: